joonarafael/ohte/documentation/software_testing.md

 ### TIMERLOGIC_TEST

 The [TimerLogic](../flaggame/src/tests/c_timerlogic_test.py) test module performs a couple of tests assessing the timer logic.
-These tests include, for example, how the timer returns different decimal-point values.
+These tests include, for example, how the timer returns different decimal place values.

 ### HISTORY_TEST